-The Landlord Guide Pt.
-4: How to Market Your Rental Property
+Landlord 101: How to Market Your Rental Property (Part 4)

 Finding the right tenants for your rental home is one of the most important parts of being a landlord.
 Once you’ve obtained a license, prepared your rental, and decided how much rent to charge, you should be ready to market your rental property to prospective tenants.